bobbadshy/touchosc_shiva_preset_manager/README.md

 ### Re-using the self-contained on-screen keyboard group for your own surfaces

 The on-screen keyboard (control group `groupKeyboard`) used in the preset manager is self-contained and re-useable.
-If you want to use it separately in your control surfaces.
-You can copy just the `groupKeyboard` to anywhere in your surface.
+If you want to use it separately in your control surfaces, you can copy just the `groupKeyboard` to anywhere in your surface.

 <details>